 Applicants must complete a phone interview with the instructor.
 Mentorships are limited: acceptance is based upon a commitment to helping those with neurological conditions, with a demonstrated effort to work individually with those with neurological or neuromuscular conditions, or in specialized yoga therapy groups.

 A certificate of completion will be given for FULL participation in the training.
 Please plan to arrive on time for the beginning of each class and after breaks.
 Early departures, including the final day of training, will result in an incomplete and certification will be withheld.
 Life emergencies and severe illness are recognized as unavoidable: although certification will not be possible for the current training, options will be presented for retaking the course.

 This is a specialized yoga therapy training program and IAYT approved APD course (approved professional development course) which may be taken individually for IAYT continuing education.
 The APD program will provide C-IAYT yoga therapists with focused, in-depth knowledge for working with individuals with neurological conditions or movement disorders; however, it will not qualify or certify trainees as yoga therapists.
 Training to be a C-IAYT certified yoga therapist requires a minimum of 1000 hours of yoga-therapy focused training through an IAYT accredited program / school.
 For information on IAYT educational standards and applying for certification as a C-IAYT, please review IAYT certification guidelines.

 Some CE contact hours may be applicable for C-IAYTs who are also OTs or PTs.
-Students are responsible for contacting their respective organization in order to determine eligible credits prior to training.
+Therapists are responsible for contacting their respective organization in order to determine eligible credits prior to training.
 If you are a C-IAYT with YA membership, please review Yoga Alliance's policy statement and restrictions on yoga therapy and yoga therapist training, as well as guidelines for YACEP schools and terminology.